oVirt/ovirt-site/source/documentation/reports.html.md

 ## Prerequisites

-<b>Please notice:</b> For a local oVirt Report installation we assume you have already installed ovirt-engine and ovirt-engine-dwh on this machine before trying to install ovirt-engine-reports.

-In oVirt Engine 3.5 it is now possible to setup oVirt Reports on a separate machine. please refer to [Separate-Reports-Host](Features/Separate-Reports-Host) for details.

 == oVirt Engine Reports & DWH included in oVirt >= 3.5 ==

 The below steps includes historical statistics database and a set of predefined reports for use and SSO to be able to run these reports vi the webadmin.